awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalog-cloudformationprovisionedproduct.md

 `ProvisioningParameters`  <a name="cfn-servicecatalog-cloudformationprovisionedproduct-provisioningparameters"></a>
 Parameters specified by the administrator that are required for provisioning the product\.
  *Required*: No
- *Type*: List of [AWS Service Catalog CloudFormationProvisionedProduct ProvisioningParameter](aws-properties-servicecatalog-cloudformationprovisionedproduct-provisioningparameter.md) property types
+ *Type*: List of [ProvisioningParameter](aws-properties-servicecatalog-cloudformationprovisionedproduct-provisioningparameter.md) property types
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Tags`  <a name="cfn-servicecatalog-cloudformationprovisionedproduct-tags"></a>
 One or more tags\.
  *Required*: No
- *Type*: List of [AWS CloudFormation Resource Tags](aws-properties-resource-tags.md) property types
+ *Type*: List of [Resource Tag](aws-properties-resource-tags.md) property types
  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 ## Return Values<a name="aws-resource-servicecatalog-cloudformationprovisionedproduct-returnvalues"></a>